Ajit1820/xpath-ai-extension/README.md

-# XPath AI Generator Extension
+# XPath & ID Generator Extension

-A Chrome extension that generates XPath selectors by clicking on elements, powered by **AI**.
+A Chrome extension that automatically generates XPath selectors or returns existing element IDs by clicking on elements, powered by **AI** or local generation.

 ## Features

+- **🆔 Automatic ID Detection**: If an element has an ID, it returns the existing ID
-- **🤖 AI-Powered**: Uses AI for intelligent XPath generation
+- **🤖 AI-Powered XPath**: Uses AI for intelligent XPath generation when no ID exists
-- **🔄 Easy AI Switching**: Change AI providers by just updating the URL in config
+- **🔄 Local Fallback**: Local XPath generation when AI is not available
-- **Click-to-XPath**: Click any element to get its XPath
+- **Click-to-Generate**: Click any element to get its ID or XPath
 - **Multiple Element Detection**: Automatically handles duplicate elements with position indexing
 - **Visual Feedback**: Highlights clicked elements and shows results on-page
-- **Copy to Clipboard**: One-click copying of generated XPaths
+- **Copy to Clipboard**: One-click copying of generated XPaths or IDs

 ## Quick Start

-### 1. Get AI API Key
+### 1. Get AI API Key (Optional)

-Get an API key from your preferred AI provider (currently configured for Gemini).
+Get an API key from your preferred AI provider (currently configured for Gemini) for XPath generation.

 ### 2. Configure the Extension